 The IRS does not require us to generate a 1098-T for the following:

-For additional information, please refer to the IRS 1098-T instructions, here.
+For additional information, please refer to the IRS 1098-T instructions.

 By law, Northeastern University cannot produce a 1098-T form for a student without a valid Social Security Number (SSN) or Tax Identification Number (TIN) on file.
 To update your SSN or TIN, please complete the Social Security Number Update form through the Office of the Registrar.